k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/05_invoking_graphit_files.md

 The input parameters shall be populated by either a parameter name or by a map object.
 The Graphit function result is Object.

-To learn more of how transferring input parameters when calling Graphit from a function read [here](06_using_graphit_files_with_parameters.md#invoking-from-a-java-function).
+To learn more about how to transfer input parameters when calling Graphit from a function - read [here](06_using_graphit_files_with_parameters.md#invoking-from-a-java-function).

 >  Note: You can send "format" as one of the parameters, when you wish to get the result document in a specific format, other than the default format, which is JSON.

 ### Invoking From Broadway

-to call Graphit from a Broadway flow use the Graphit Actor, where you can select the Graphit file as well as set and connect the input parameters.
+To call Graphit from a Broadway flow use the Graphit Actor, where you can select the Graphit file as well as set and connect the input parameters.

-To learn more of how transferring input parameters when calling Graphit from a Broadway actor read [here](06_using_graphit_files_with_parameters.md#invoking-from-broadway).
+To learn more about how to transfer input parameters when calling Graphit from a Broadway actor - read [here](06_using_graphit_files_with_parameters.md#invoking-from-broadway).